harunmansor/Hugo/content/posts/first.md

 ## 2.1 Adding ourselves to Service Accounts group
-So right now, we (p.agila) needs to have "access" to the user accounts in the `Service Accounts` group to explore further more.
+So right now, we (p.agila) needs to compromise the critical user accounts in the `Service Accounts` group to explore further more.
 Since p.agila is a member of `Service Account Managers` group which has `GenericAll` perm to the `Service Accounts` group, we can add ourselves to the group to inherit the `GenericWrite` perm on the service accounts.
+Use `bloodyAD` tool.

 ```bash
 bloodyAD --host '10.10.11.69' -d 'dc01.fluffy.htb' -u 'p.agila' -p 'prometheusx-303'  add groupMember 'SERVICE ACCOUNTS' p.agila